gbv/coli-conc.gbv.de/en/coli-ana.md

 **coli-ana** is a tool that analyzes and decomposes synthesized DDC numbers.
 The number analyzer (vz_day) has been developed as part of the VZG project colibri, of which coli-conc is also a sub-project.
-The results of coli-ana has been intergrated into its infrastructure and information on the decomposed DDC numbers are provided in different formats (JSKOS, MARC, PICA...).
+The results of coli-ana has been intergrated into the infrastructure of coli-conc and information on the decomposed DDC numbers are provided in different formats (JSKOS, MARC, PICA...).
 The results could be of a great value not only for subject indexers and for concept mapping, but also and for the research community.